GattoKnife/PROJECTS/dev.md

-I'll become a great programmer
+I'll become a great programmer there is no doubt, bithches!